 You are one of the millions of business owners in the United States.

-You have the idea, created a business plan, arranged for office or other space and researched possible financing options.
-Now it is time for you to formalize the structure of your business.
+You had the idea, created a business plan, arranged for office or other space and researched possible financing options.
+Now it’s time for you to formalize the structure of your business.

 The business structure you choose influences everything from day-to-day operations, to taxes, to how much of your personal assets are at risk.
 You should choose a business structure that gives you the right balance of legal protections and benefits.
-Here is a brief summary of the options in Massachusetts.
+There are four main options in Massachusetts.

 There is no distinction between you and your business from a legal perspective.
 This means your business assets and liabilities are not separate from your personal assets and liabilities.
 You can be held personally liable for the debts and obligations of the business.
 This is the biggest downside to the sole proprietorship, although this risk can be mitigated to some degree with insurance.
 The owner will also pay self-employment tax on all business profits and may pay more in taxes than other entities.

 Partnerships.
 A partnership consists of two or more people conducting a business together.
 Like the sole proprietorship, there is no formal filing with the Commonwealth.
 However, it is prudent for partners to enter into a formal agreement to articulate the rights and obligations of the members.
 If you form a general partnership, each of the partner’s personal assets are potentially at risk.
 You can also decide to form a limited partnership where the liability of the limited partners is limited to their investment.
 The general partner has unlimited liability.
 The partnership itself does not pay tax from business income.
 Instead, profits and losses are passed through to the owners’ personal tax returns.